 The world of pasta has expanded far beyond traditional wheat-based options.
 Today's varieties include protein-rich options made from plant proteins like soy, lentils, and chickpeas.

-High protein pasta comes in many different varieties, each with its own unique flavor and texture, so experiment to find the right one.
+High protein pasta comes in many different varieties, each with its own unique flavor and texture, so experiment to find what works for you.

 Protein-rich cereals